Using Row Access Policies¶

 The management approach is centralized.

-If the Row-level Security use case includes a hybrid, or decentralized management approach, see Managing Row-level Security for a representative distribution of roles and privileges.
+If the row access policy use case includes a hybrid, or decentralized management approach, see Managing Row Access Policies for a representative distribution of roles and privileges.

 A mapping table is necessary, similar to the Representative Use Case: Use a Mapping Table to Filter the Query Result.